 Its accessibility and endearing simplicity make it a great choice for people looking for a personal and genuine Pooja experience.

-This is for homes that don’t have space dedicated for a pooja room, unfortunately.
-The Pooja mandir is artfully integrated into the living room so that it can be seen and accessed without detracting from the aesthetic.
 Use a piece of furniture, such as sideboard, console table and install a special Pooja cabinet or shelf within.
 Elegantly organised with traditional components and ornaments, the Pooja mandir may be set atop the furniture.
 This layout unobtrusively incorporates the sacred area into the family room, erasing the line between the two.

 An Indian Pooja mandir style that is installed on the wall and consists of an intricately carved wooden or copper structure that is attached to the wall.
 This layout makes it possible for the mandir to become a fascinating focal point, which can then be decked with idols of various deities, religious symbols, and subdued lighting to provide an atmosphere of calm and devotion.